Day 17: Battle

 Perhaps one day in the not-so-distant future, when the floods come again – which they will – the farmers from the Levels may be forced to find dry ground by climbing Glastonbury Tor.

-There the dairy farmers could sit alongside the vegans, the livestock farmers with the veggies, and the arable farmers with the fruitarians (and any walkers unlucky enough to be crossing the land below), and they could all sit in companionable silence and enjoy a feast of quinoa, tofu and rocket salad while the floodwaters rise above the cut-price semis, short-circuiting the electric fences and leaving nothing in their wake but for a few waterlogged KEEP OUT signs.
+There the dairy farmers could sit alongside the vegans, the livestock farmers with the veggies, and the arable farmers with the fruitarians (and any walkers unlucky enough to be crossing the land below), and they could all sit in companionable silence and enjoy a feast of quinoa, tofu and rocket salad while the floodwaters rise above the cut-price semis, short-circuiting the electric fences and leaving nothing in their wake but a few waterlogged KEEP OUT signs.

 Which is all to say, come back Camel Trail.
 All is forgiven.